NBISweden/teaching_literature_club/docs/events/20251030/README.md

   of physics students who are members of minoritized groups

 I think F is most important for this paper.
 I hope to read a number about this.
-However, when I analysed the author adressing this, I am convinced that the outcome is that there is no difference, i.e. each of the DEI interventions have had no relevant outcome.
+However, when I analysed the author addressing this, I am convinced that the outcome is that there is no difference, i.e. each of the DEI interventions have had no relevant outcome.